Commission Members for 2014

 If you would like guidelines for researching the historical significance of a building, click here for more information.

-The Sterling Heights Historical Commission meeting dates for the 2011/12 fiscal year are listed below.
+The Sterling Heights Historical Commission meeting dates for 2014 are listed below.
 All meetings are held at the Upton house at 7:00 PM on Thursday as follows.
 Meetings are open to the public.

 - Feb.
 6, 2014

 - Sept.
 4, 2014

 - Nov.
 6, 2014

 For Historical Commission meeting agendas and minutes, click here.

 The Sterling Heights Historical Commission solicits and accepts items for the Sterling Historical Collection which depict the growth and change within this municipality since its inception as a township in 1835.
 Recognizing that today's events will be tomorrow's history, modern items judged to be of permanent value will be considered.